 I joined Psychology at Strathclyde in September 2004, following a MA (Hons) and PhD in Psychology at the University of Glasgow.
-My PhD was in cognitive psychology, specifically visual attention.
-Although my research background is in quantitative research methods, I have recently enjoyed learning about and using qualitative methods with students in a range of projects, in one project to develop an understanding of children's experiences of doing Parkrun, and another on the psychological impact of food poverty.
+My PhD was in cognitive psychology, specifically visual attention and recognition.
+Although my research background is in experimental design and quantitative research methods, I have learned to use qualitative methods with students in a range of projects, in one project to develop an understanding of children's experiences of participating in Parkrun, and another on the psychological impact of food poverty.
 Current research projects with students are in the area of student mental health and sense of belonging amongst students who are traditionally under-represented in higher education.
 I am also engaged in collaborative projects with colleagues and students on applying an intersectional approach to equality, diversity and inclusion across the student journey.

 I recently led on the development of a university-wide module called 'Multi-disciplinary Perspectives of Sustainable Development', and worked with colleagues across the University to deliver this for the first time in January 2020.
 The module has been developed in line with UNESCO's Education for Sustainable Development Learning Objectives and is delivered (co-led with Professor Debra Willison) by staff from all four faculties and attended by students from different degree levels and disciplines across the University.
 Predominantly delivered online, the module uses action-oriented and transformative pedagogies to support students to develop the competencies identified by UNESCO as essential for addressing the sustainable development goals.

-I have a passion for enhancing students' understanding of sustainable development and social justice, both within my discipline in psychology and outwith it.
+I have a passion for enhancing students' understanding of sustainable development and social justice, both within psychology and in other disciplines.

 Award Date: 1 Jan 2005